 Clothing material did not run away with a big sum, thanks to the ignoring and final deletion of the rule as to covering the knees.
 In the club assets I notice “Premiums account (transfer fees) as on April 30th, 1906, £3,392.”
 I suppose this sum will require some little modifying a year hence, seeing that there is likely to be a general all round reduction in transfer fee valuations with the coming into operation of the £350 maximum transfer fee on January 1st 1908.

-The Company’s annual meeting will be held at the Carlton Hall, Eberle-Street, on Monday evening.
-The retiring directors this year are: Mr. John Fare, Mr. J.J.
-Ramsay, and Mr. W.R.
-Williams, who offer themselves for re-election.
+The Company’s annual meeting will be held at the Carlton Hall, Eberle Street, on Monday evening.
+The retiring directors this year are: Mr. John Fare, Mr. John James Ramsay, and Mr. William Robert Williams, who offer themselves for re-election.
 Subjoined are statistics: –